AS and A-level Psychology specification updates for first AS exams in 2026 and A-level in 2027

 • The implications of psychological research for the economy.

 • Reliability across all methods of investigation.
-Ways of assessing reliability: test-retest and inter-observer; improving reliability.
+Ways of measuring reliability: test-retest and inter-observer; improving reliability.

 • Types of validity across all methods of investigation: face validity, concurrent validity, ecological validity and temporal validity.
-Assessment of validity.
+Measurement of validity.
 Improving validity.

 • Features of science: objectivity and the empirical method; replicability and falsifiability; theory construction and hypothesis testing; paradigms and paradigm shifts.